Kyle Walker: 2009–2011: Transfer and loans

 On 22 July 2009, Walker signed for Premier League club Tottenham Hotspur, along with Sheffield United teammate Kyle Naughton, for a combined fee of £9 million.
 Walker was loaned back to United for the duration of the 2009–10 season as part of the deal.
-While at Sheffield United, he was virtually ever-present at right-back for the first half of the season, but was unexpectedly recalled by Tottenham on 1 February 2010, just before the close of the January 2010 transfer window, after Alan Hutton was loaned out to Sunderland.
+While at Sheffield United, he was virtually ever-present at right-back for the first half of the season, but was recalled by Tottenham on 1 February 2010, just before the close of the January 2010 transfer window, after Alan Hutton was loaned out to Sunderland.
 Walker made his debut for Tottenham on 27 March, in a 2–0 victory over Portsmouth and went on to make one more league appearance that season.

 At the start of the following season, Walker went out on loan once more signing an initial one-month deal with Queens Park Rangers due to injuries at the club in the right-back position.
 In mid-October, his loan at QPR was extended until 3 January 2011.

 After leaving QPR, Walker joined Premier League club Aston Villa on loan until the end of the 2010–11 season.
 He scored on his debut only nine minutes into the match against former club Sheffield United in the third round of the FA Cup in January 2011.
 At the start of February, Walker scored his first Premier League goal and first senior league goal, a 30-yard shot into the bottom left corner of the goal against Fulham.
 He returned to Tottenham at the end of the 2010–11 season after scoring two goals in 18 appearances for Villa.